LainForge/LainForge.github.io/src/content/blog/ai-breakthrough.md

 "Are we ready for it?" is a question for another day and I'd leave that for the new OpenAI board members to think about.

 **Now ofcs this is all speculation and there's no concrete evidence to prove that OpenAI has made a breakthrough in AGI.
-We cannot be sure of it until OpenAI itself makes some annoucement.**
+We cannot be sure of it until OpenAI itself makes some announcement.**

 ### References